liuchunchi/nasr-architecture/draft-liu-nasr-architecture.md

 The existing roles from RATS Architecture document {{RFC9344}} applies.

-Attester: A role inherits the attester in RATS, performed by an entity which can be physical device or function. attester can produce evidence and update path evidence with attestation result/raw evidence/proof of transit.
+Attester: The definition in {{RFC9344}} applies.
+Additionally, it can be performed by either a physical device or a virtual function.
+The Attester can produce Evidence and update Path Evidence with Attestation Result/Raw Evidence/Proof of Transit

     Produces: Evidence